-Blockchain has a potential to eliminate the growing discrepancies between what advertisers are paying for and what they actually get.
+Blockchain has the potential to eliminate the growing discrepancies between what advertisers are paying for and what they actually get.
 With blockchain-based transactions, media buyers can easily track the number of impressions that are being delivered and verify whether those ads were targeted to the right audiences and served in the right place and at the right time.

 Since all members of the blockchain network are approved and verified by other participants, bad actors and cybercriminals have no chances to get into the system.
 Therefore, every impression you buy comes from an authenticated publisher with a validated domain.
 This technology allows minimizing such fraudulent activities as bot traffic, domain spoofing, pixel stuffing, and ad stacking.
 Read more about inventory fraud here.